Contrast-Security-OSS/docs/content/admin/manage_orgs/ManageUsers.md

 * **Delete** a user by clicking the trash can icon on the row.
 This action is also available in the lower-left corner of the Edit User page when viewing the details of a user.
 Once the action is confirmed, the user is removed and no longer has access to the organization.

 ## User Roles
-There are several different roles that can be selected for Users within an organization.
+There are several different roles that an administrator can assign to users within an organization.
+By default, the user doesn't possess any roles.
+If no role isn't assigned to a user for any or all applications, the user has no access to those applications.

-### Unassigned
-A user is Unassigned by default for all applications.
-If a user has been assigned another role - general or specific - it replaces the Unassigned role for the given applications.
-A user has no access to the applications for which they have the Unassigned role.

 ### View
 The View user can access the user interface and browse the organization's applications in Read-Only mode.
 The View user can't perform edits to traces or the application.